samuel-rufi/maml/README.md

 - Multipart messages (Public & Private)
 - Different encryption modes (OTP and public key encryption for fine grained access)

 I have designed the library to be as easy to use as possible.
+MAM Lite is a work in progress.
+If you have any questions, I'm happy to answer them.
+You can find me on Discord (Samuel Rufinatscha#2769).

 ## Command line app